Infinite chess: Background

-Decidability of short mates
+Mathematical analysis

-For infinite chess, it has been found that the mate-in-n problem is decidable; that is, given a natural number n and a player to move and the positions (such as on $\mathbb{Z} \times \mathbb{Z}$) of a finite number of chess pieces that are uniformly mobile and with constant and linear freedom, there is an algorithm that will answer if there is a forced checkmate in at most n moves.
+For infinite chess, it has been found that the mate-in-n problem for positions with finitely many pieces is decidable; that is, given a natural number n and a player to move and the positions (such as on $\mathbb{Z} \times \mathbb{Z}$) of a finite number of chess pieces that are uniformly mobile and with constant and linear freedom, there is an algorithm that will answer if there is a forced checkmate in at most n moves.
 One such algorithm consists of expressing the instance as a sentence in Presburger arithmetic and using the decision procedure for Presburger arithmetic.